منهج الرنين المغناطيسي

 Tissues and their FLAIR appearance

-Bone marrow: - equal to or higher than that of muscle (fatty marrow is usually bright)
+Bone marrow: - equal to or higher than

 White matter - darker than gray